From The Archives

 [with The Clash, Cherry Vanilla, The Slits, Tom Robinson Band, Subway Sect, Stinky Toys, Snatch, and Shag Nasty]

 Note: The local council managed to shut the festival down within a couple of days of its start.
 The Clash came anyway and played at Barbarella's.
-Article from Record Mirror (UK) 23-Jul-77.
+Original article from NME 16-Jul-77 and scan of article from Record Mirror 23-Jul-77.

 20-Jul-77